sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/sap_buildmap_rule.md

 sidebar_class_name: sapBuildMapRule
 keywords: ["cloud", "rules", "sap"]
 description:
-  This rule is used to gather additional attributes from SAP systems for building accounts.
-This is implemented using SAP's Java Connector (JCo) framework, via a supplied SAP connection.
+  This rule gathers additional attributes from SAP systems to build accounts.
+This rule is implemented using SAP's Java Connector (JCo) framework provided by a supplied SAP connection.
 slug: /docs/rules/connector-rules/sap-buildmap-rule
 tags: ["Rules"]
 ---

 ## Overview

-This rule is used to gather additional attributes from SAP systems for building accounts.
-This is implemented using SAP's Java Connector (JCo) framework, via a supplied SAP connection.
+This rule gathers additional attributes from SAP systems to build accounts.
+This rule is implemented using SAP's Java Connector (JCo) framework provided by a supplied SAP connection.

 ## Execution

-- **Connector Execution** - This rule executes within the Virtual Appliance and may offer special abilities to perform connector-related functions, and may offer managed connections to sources.
+- **Connector Execution** - This rule executes within the virtual appliance.
+It may offer special abilities to perform connector-related functions, and it may offer managed connections to sources.
-- **Logging** - Logging statements are viewable within the ccg.log on the Virtual Appliance and by SailPoint personnel.
+- **Logging** - Logging statements are viewable within the ccg.log on the virtual appliance, and they are viewable by SailPoint personnel.

 ![Rule Execution](../img/connector_execution.png)